 Pine mulch is a good ground cover option for your dog run.
-The mulch is soft and it provides a comfortable layer of bedding.
-Cedar mulch is also effective but you must first test your dog for allergic reactions.
-Make contact between a sample of cedar mulch and your dog's skin.
-Monitor the skin for irritation and rashes.
-If the cedar disturbs your dog, it is not a viable option for the run.
+Pine mulch is soft, economical, and provides a comfortable layer of bedding when your dog lies down and shock absorption when he runs.
+Cedar mulch is also effective, but it's a good idea to initially test your dog for allergic reactions.
+The first time your dog walks on the cedar mulch, monitor your pup's skin for irritation and rashes.
+If the cedar disturbs your dog or increases itching, it's not a viable option for the run.

-Beware of Toxins and Consumption
+Beware of toxins and consumption

 Make your own mulch to save on costs if the materials are readily available.
-Rent or purchase a wood chipper with shredder settings.
-Cut down or acquire cedar and pine wood that is untreated.
-You may partner with a tree trimming service and collect their scrap wood for your mulch pile.
-Feed chunks of wood through the chipper on a shred setting and store the material in a pile for easy access.
+However, making homemade wood chips for dog yard play zones isn't simple.
+First, you'll need to rent or purchase a wood chipper with shredder settings.
+Then you'll have to cut down or buy untreated cedar or pine wood — partnering with a tree trimming service and collecting their scrap wood for your mulch pile might save you money, but not necessarily time.

 After you've acquired a wood supply, you'll need to feed chunks of wood through the chipper on a shred setting and store the material in a pile for easy access.
 Note: practice or start slowly — wood chippers are powerful and dangerous.
 Use a thick stick to push material through the hopper, and never put your hands or metal tools near the spinning blades.